narrentum/JB-Raider-Decorator/README.md

 1. Open `test_files\TestFile.cs` (or any file) and trigger highlighting.
 2. On large files you should see partial highlights and per-task overlays that disappear when tasks complete.

+## What works

+- Rule-based highlighting by plain text or regular expressions with optional exclusion filters.
+- Per-rule color, font-style and text decoration (underline / strikethrough) support.
+- Settings UI to enable/disable rules, edit rule parameters, and tune performance options (highlight update delay, condition-search window or whole-file mode).
+- Chunked processing for large files (document split into chunks and processed in parallel); partial highlights are applied as chunks complete when enabled.
+- Responsive behavior around user edits: typing, paste, undo/redo trigger safe invalidation and recalculation of highlights without blocking the UI thread.
+- Background tasks are cancellable when an editor is switched or a newer generation of work is started.

+## What doesn't work / Known limitations

+- Visual overlay / progress UI is disabled in this build (implemented as a no-op stub).
+Progress indicators and interactive overlays will be re-enabled in a future release.
+- Limited cross-version testing: while the code uses IntelliJ Platform APIs and is intended to be cross-platform (Windows/macOS/Linux), it still requires broader testing on Rider 2025.x on macOS and other platforms.
+- Minimal localization and UI polish: the settings UI and help text need refinement and localization work.
+- Automated tests and CI compatibility checks are not yet available in this repository — unit tests and automated compatibility validation are planned.
+- Some advanced editor integrations (overlay widgets, complex drag/drop behavior) are intentionally disabled or stubbed in the initial release.

+## 🤝 Development & Collaboration

+This plugin was created in collaboration with an AI assistant.
+The human author worked together with AI to accelerate design, implementation, and documentation.
+AI contributed to:

+- Code architecture and implementation
+- Advanced regex pattern matching and performance tuning
+- Kotlin and IntelliJ Platform best practices (including Rider-specific APIs)
+- Editor behavior handling (highlighters, background processing, task cancellation)
+- Documentation, examples, and release notes

+The combination of human creativity and AI assistance resulted in a robust, feature-rich extension that handles complex decoration scenarios with ease.

 ## Requirements